Roshan-Metrix/Calculator_app/README.md

 # Calculator (By Roshan)

-This is a simple calculator web application built using HTML, CSS (with Tailwind CSS), and vanilla JavaScript.
+This is a simple calculator web application built using HTML, CSS (with Tailwind CSS), and Vanilla JavaScript.

 ## Live Page